 Another change came to the Division of Archives in 1979 when it transferred to the State Library, and the Division of Archives moved from 1807 N. Carson Street to the old State Printing Building (Statutes of Nevada, 1979, 178.)

 1983 marked the year that the Records Management function, exclusive of the micrographics program, was transferred to Division of Archives and the name changed to the Division of Archives and Records.
-This changed again in 1985 as the name changed to the Nevada State Library and Archives (NSLA).
-The State Historical Records Advisory Board was created in statute in 1989 and it was the first such Board created by law in the nation.
+This changed again in 1985 to the Nevada State Library and Archives (NSLA).

-Also in 1989, the Division of Archives and Records moved from 101 S. Fall Street to a temporary location on Highway 50 East so work could begin on the new NSLA building at 100 N. Stewart St. Unfortunately, during the move, the oldest record in State Archives was stolen resulting in time-consuming police investigations, criminal trials in Carson City and Douglas County, ending with convictions and the recovery of the records.
-The Division of Archives and Records moved into new the new NSLA building and the Nevada State Library and Archives building opened to the public on January 3, 1992.
-NSLA became a division in the newly created Department of Museums, Library and Arts as part of general reorganization of state government agencies; the Division of Archives and Records lost its division status.
+Also in 1989, the Division of Archives and Records moved from 101 S. Fall Street to a temporary location on Highway 50 East in preparation for moving into the new NSLA building to be located at 100 N. Stewart St. The Division of Archives and Records moved into the new NSLA building which was opened to the public on January 3, 1992.
+NSLA became a division in the newly created Department of Museums, Library and Arts as part of general reorganization of state government agencies while the Division of Archives and Records lost its division status.

-In the State Library and Archives became a division within the Department of Administration as yet another reorganization in state government occurred.
+The State Library and Archives became a division within the Department of Administration as the result of another reorganization within state government.
 In 2015, the Legislature changed the name to the Nevada State Library, Archives and Public Records (NSLAPR).